TheSlowGrowth/MonomeArcClone/README.md

 This is the header for the (almost) equal ATMega88.
 We simply copy the whole passage below this line (down to the next similar looking header) and change a few things.
 The whole passage you have to copy is roughly 200 lines long.

-Duplicate the whole passage and change the lines highlighted with yellow:
+Duplicate the whole passage and change the beginning to:

 ```
 #------------------------------------------------------------